Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 There are no DODDS or private schools on any installation in the Hampton Roads region.

-** Please note: In Virginia your physical address determines the schools your children will attend.
+Note: In Virginia, your physical address determines the schools your children will attend.

-Please find specific enrollment/registration information for Virginia Beach City Public Schools at https://www.vbschools.com/cms/one.aspx?pageId=205047 .
+Please find specific enrollment/registration information at the Virginia Beach City Public Schools website.
 Medical information, required immunizations and forms are included.
 Registration must be done in person and at the zoned school site.

 There are many private school options in the Hampton Roads area which include, but are not limited to, Montessori, religious affiliation, and Special Education.
 The Virginia Council for Private Education (VCPE) provides a complete listing of private school options for the state of Virginia.
 Additionally, The Private School Review can provide a listing of all private schools by city.